pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 If the `stateChangeUsesBody` is not specified, or is set to true, then the provider state description will be sent as JSON in the body of the request.
 If it is set to false, it will passed as a query parameter.

+#### Teardown calls for state changes [version 3.2.5/2.4.7+]

+You can enable teardown state change calls by setting the property `stateChangeTeardown = true` on the provider.
+This will add an `action` parameter to the state change call.
+The setup call before the test will receive `action=setup`, and then a teardown call will be made afterwards to the state change URL with `action=teardown`.

 ### Using a Closure [version 2.2.2+]

 You can set a closure to be called before each verification with a defined provider state.
 The closure will be